-My first project was working for SportingOptions, an online person-to-person betting exchange.
-The company was a small internet start-up set up by two ex-futures traders as a rival to Betfair.com.
+My first digital project was SportingOptions, an online person-to-person betting exchange.
+The company was an internet start-up set up by two ex-futures traders, with plans to rival to Betfair.com.
 When the site launched the company enjoyed early success, eventually becoming the number two exchange in the market.
-Customers loved the sites speed, ease of use and innovative functionality.
+Customers loved the speed, ease of use and innovative functionality.

-I worked closely with the web developers to develop the UI for the site, my relationship gave me a clear insight into their needs.
-I understood the way they think and how best to make my designs work within those restrictions.
+I worked closely with the web developers to develop the UI for the site.
+My relationship with the devs helped me to understand their needs, and how best to make my designs work so that it was easy for them to build.

 The platform had to be light on graphics and quick on page load, to ensure the site could maintain a 5 second auto refresh of prices.
 This was due to the number of horse racing and sports betting markets which were available on the SportingOptions website, plus the number of transactions and intensity of betting/price volitility before the off.